North Dakota uses the federally facilitated health insurance marketplace – HealthCare.gov – for the sale of certified individual/family dental plans.

 The North Dakota benchmark plan does include coverage for both basic and major dental services for children.

-Two insurers offer stand-alone dental plans through the North Dakota exchange
+Which insurers offer dental coverage through the North Dakota marketplace?

 - BEST Life